Is celiac disease holding you back?

 If you pre-qualify through the online screening survey and live near a study clinic, you will be invited to schedule a phone call with a study representative to discuss your eligibility and potential participation.
 If you are interested, you will be contacted by the study clinic to schedule a screening visit.
 At this visit, you will speak to the study doctor and receive all the information you need to decide if you want to participate.

-If you cannot tolerate the gluten snacks, you can speak to the study doctor about your symptoms and stop eating the snacks for the remainder of the study.
+Yes.
+If you cannot tolerate the gluten challenge, you can speak to the study doctor about your symptoms and stop consuming the gluten for the remainder of the study.

-In this study, 2 in 3 participants will be randomly assigned to receive the study medication.
+In this study, 50% of participants will be randomly assigned to receive the study medication.
 To make sure the results are not influenced by anyone, neither you nor the study team will know which group you are in, unless there is an urgent medical need.

 - Screening (Visit 1)